adamerikoff/qubik/README.md

 ## 📖 Project Overview

 Qubik is an **educational Python implementation** of core container orchestration concepts, inspired by Tim Boring's ["Build an Orchestrator in Go From Scratch"](https://www.manning.com/books/build-an-orchestrator-in-go-from-scratch).
-While initially following the book's architectural patterns, the project later diverges significantly—particularly in worker-manager interaction logic.
+While initially following the book's architectural patterns, the project later diverges a little bit, particularly in worker-manager interaction logic.
 Key differences stem from Python-specific implementations and the absence of Go routines.

 ## 🧠 Technical Implementation